metin/ProAngularJS-Repo/README.md

 See 100- for an example.

+## Services for REST
+Representational State Transfer (REST) is a style of API that operates over HTTP requests.
+The requested URL identifies the data to be operated on, and the HTTP method identifies the operation that is to be performed.

+You should use AngularJS services for REST when you are performing operations on a RESTful API, as it is more advantageous than using $http service for making Ajax requests.

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.